 And where would you rather say you studied – with an unknown online company or with the University of Arizona?

-This is what you see after you’ve signed up for a class and started taking a few lessons:
+This is what you see after you’ve signed up for a class on Coursera and started taking a few lessons:

 Each unit on a course consists of between 30 minutes and several hours of video, plus quizzes to check your understanding, peer-graded essays and discussion prompts for the forum, as well as further reading material and links to other tools around the web that you can try out.